 There are 6 active ETFs that focus on dividends and income for Australian shares:

-Due to their higher fees, active dividend ETFs have underperformed vanilla market tracking index ETF such as the Vanguard Australian Shares Index ETF (VAS) and our preferred dividend ETF, VHY.
+Due to their higher fees, active dividend ETFs have underperformed vanilla market tracking index ETFs such as the Vanguard Australian Shares Index ETF (VAS) and our preferred dividend ETF, VHY.

 Fees